beol-v/warningnet/README.md

 # Warningnet - Deep Learning based Early Warning Generator
-Repository for our work on WarningNet to be presented in DAC 2020
+Repository for our work on WarningNet

 ## Table of Contents
 - Installation